 This post may contain affiliate links; this means if you purchase an item linked, I may receive a small commission at no extra cost to you.
 Click here to learn more about my disclosure policy.

-Alcapurrias are popular Puerto Rican fritters, made with yucca, plantains, sofrito, stuffed with picadillo, and fried to perfection.
+Alcapurrias are popular Puerto Rican fritters, made with taro or yucca, plantains, sofrito, stuffed with picadillo, and fried to perfection.

 As a savory over sweet kind of person, it’s no surprise how much I love the concept of deep fried, meat stuffed fritters.

-What makes Alcapurrias unique to Puerto Rico lies not only in the super flavorful picadillo (meat filling), but in the fritter dough itself.
+What makes Alcapurrias unique to Puerto Rico lies not only in the super flavorful meat filling, but in the fritter dough itself.

 Ingredients

 This is one of those dishes where you’ll either have to find a local Latin market, or do a bit of digging to find all the necessary ingredients.
-I promise it’s 100% worth the work.
+I promise they are 100% worth the work.

 - Nonstick cooking spray